Westchester County Estate Planning Lawyers

 Major Life Changes

-Estate planning isn’t a one-time event—it should evolve with your life.
+Effective estate planning isn’t a one-time event—it should evolve with your life.
 Major life changes, such as marriage, divorce, the birth of a child, or the death of a loved one, should prompt you to revisit and update your plan to ensure it reflects your current wishes and circumstances.

 Estate Litigation: Protecting Your Rights and Interests

-While estate planning is designed to minimize conflicts, disputes can sometimes arise during the administration of an estate.
+While effective estate planning is designed to minimize conflicts, disputes can sometimes arise during the administration of an estate.
 Estate litigation may become necessary if disagreements emerge over the validity of a will, the distribution of assets, or the conduct of the executor.
-At the Law Offices of Joseph Marra, PLLC, we are well-versed in the complexities of estate litigation and are committed to protecting your rights and interests in these emotionally charged situations.

 Estate disputes often stem from claims of undue influence, lack of capacity, or concerns about how an estate is being managed.
 Whether you are contesting a will or trust, or defending against claims that question its validity, we provide knowledgeable and compassionate representation to help you navigate these challenges.
-We approach estate litigation with a focus on resolving conflicts as efficiently as possible while protecting the integrity of your loved one’s legacy.
-Our attorneys have extensive experience in representing beneficiaries, executors, trustees, and heirs in estate litigation, ensuring that your voice is heard and your interests are protected.

 In addition to resolving disputes in court, we also offer mediation services to help families resolve estate issues outside of litigation.
 This can be a less costly and emotionally taxing alternative, and our team works diligently to find solutions that uphold the wishes of the deceased and minimize conflict among family members.